Onboardbase/securelog-scan/README.md

 # Contributing

 Feel free to contribute to this project by opening issues or submitting pull requests.
+Contribute to [SECRET DETECTORS](./DETECTORS.md).

 # License